usnistgov/oar-pdr-py/docker/midasserver/README.md

 ```

 These will be available under the `http://localhost:9091/nsd` endpoint.
 See the
-[people-service README documentation](../people-server/README.md) for details about using these
+[peopleservice README documentation](../peopleserver/README.md) for details about using these
 APIs.

 ## Using the service